First published Aug 8, 2017. Refreshed Aug 25, 2021.

-In today’s digital-first world, launching your eCommerce store isn’t enough.
-You won’t start seeing SAP B2B eCommerce ROI until you shift some portion of your sales to eCommerce.
-You need to educate your customers on the benefits of using your eCommerce site.
-It all starts with awareness.
+In today’s digital-first world, just launching B2B eCommerce isn’t enough.
+You won’t start seeing ROI until you shift some portion of your sales to B2B eCommerce.
+You need to create B2B eCommerce experiences that offer real value to customers—then help them experience that value for themselves.
+It all starts with this awareness.

-Luckily, building awareness (and turning it into adoption) is easier than you might think.
-In this article, we’ll talk about 7 steps you can take today to drive eCommerce adoption.
+Luckily, building awareness (and turning it into B2B eCommerce adoption) is easier than you might think.
+In this article, we’ll talk about 8 steps you can take today to drive B2B eCommerce adoption.

 Step 1: Define your business objective